Sunset Hill Boutique Resort Koh Phangan - ฿-1 (7 Night Samui (SHA+) Sandbox Hotel)

-Boekingsverzoeken brengen u op een geprioriteerde manier direct contact met de Sunset Hill Boutique Resort Koh Phangan Sunset Hill Boutique Resort Koh Phangan zal de betaling rechtstreeks van u innen.
+Запросы на бронирование предоставляют вам прямой контакт с Sunset Hill Boutique Resort Koh Phangan в приоритетном порядке, и Sunset Hill Boutique Resort Koh Phangan будет получать оплату напрямую от вас.

 Located on a tropical hill overlooking Koh Phangan's west coast, Sunset Hill Boutique Resort Koh Phangan offers luxury apartment style rooms and a peaceful and refined ambiance for their guests.
 From here, guests can enjoy panoramic sea views and beautiful sunsets.
 With its ideal location, guests can easily access nearby beaches such as Haad Chao Phao, Secret Beach, and Haad Yao.
 The nearby village of Srithanu offers facilities like restaurants, shops, massages parlors, motorbike rental services, Yoga and and diving centers within walking distance.